Opinion | Trump’s TikTok deal would only make the problem worse

-While Trump’s national security officials were responsible for elevating the problem, Treasury Secretary Steven Mnuchin chairs the Committee on Foreign Investment in the United States (CFIUS), which must approve any deal.
+While Trump’s national security officials were responsible for elevating the problem, Treasury Secretary Steven Mnuchin chairs the Committee on Foreign Investment in the United States, which must approve any deal.
 When Mnuchin personally took over the negotiations, the administration’s focus changed from solving the national security problem to coming up with a political and financial win.
 The latest version of the TikTok deal’s details, which the two sides dispute, solves little and could make the problem worse.

 According to the latest reports, ByteDance has agreed to partner with Oracle and Walmart to create a U.S.-based company called TikTok Global, which would be majority-owned by U.S. investors and eventually go public on a U.S. exchange.
 The U.S. companies would be responsible for protecting the data of U.S. users.
 ByteDance investors would hold a minority stake.